-As was discussed in last year's report, there are a number of ways in which travel data could be improved to help present both a more accurate and more complete picture.
+As was discussed in last years report, there are a number of ways in which travel data could be improved to help present both a more accurate and more complete picture of travel related emissions.

-- 1. Inclusion of miles travelled in mileage/expenses claims - 2.
-Inclusion of litres in fuel purchases - 3.
-Separate recording of fuels purchases by use
+1. Inclusion of miles travelled in mileage/expenses claims